 - 3.5.1.
 Schools may maintain bank accounts with UK banks consistent with the Council's treasury management strategy.
-The current treasury management strategy can be found at https://www.iwight.com/Meetings/committees/Audit%20Committee/19-2-18/PAPER%20G.pdf, and schools should refer to the requirements on operational bank accounts. - 3.5.2.
+The current treasury management strategy can be found at https://iow.moderngov.co.uk/Data/Audit%20Committee/20190218/Agenda/P aper%20F%20-%20Treasury%20Management%20Strategy.pdf and schools should refer to the requirements on operational bank accounts. - 3.5.2.
 Where schools intend to change bank, they should contact the Education Finance team in the first instance, and advice can be given on the banks that satisfy the requirements in the treasury management strategy. - 3.5.3.
 If a school is advised that an institution no longer complies with the requirements in the treasury management strategy, all accounts with it must be closed immediately after notification from the Director of Finance and any funds returned to the Council pending the opening of a replacement account. - 3.5.4.
 If desired, bank accounts may be in the name of the school rather than the Council.
-However, if a school has such an account, the account mandate must provide that Isle of Wight Council is the owner of the funds, that it entitled to receive statements, and that it can take control of the account if the school's right to a delegated budget is suspended.
+However, if a school has such an account, the account mandate must provide that Isle of Wight Council is the owner of the funds, that it is entitled to receive statements, and that it can take control of the account if the school's right to a delegated budget is suspended.
 Section 49(5) of the School Standards and Framework Act 1998 states that funds paid by the authority and held in school accounts remain authority property until spent.